yangj1211/matrixone/README.md

 **Step 3: Connecting to MatrixOne server**

+1. Install and configure MySQL Client

-- Click <a href="https://dev.mysql.com/downloads/mysql" target="_blank">MySQL Community Downloads</a> to enter into the MySQL client download and installation page.
+Click <a href="https://dev.mysql.com/downloads/mysql" target="_blank">MySQL Community Downloads</a> to enter into the MySQL client download and installation page.
 According to your operating system and hardware environment.Configure the MySQL client environment variables.

 __Note__: MySQL client version 8.0.30 or later is recommended.

-- Connect to MatrixOne
+2. Connect to MatrixOne

 You can use the MySQL command-line client to connect to MatrixOne server.
 Open a new terminal window and enter the following command: